Okipa/laravel-bootstrap-components/docs/upgrade-guides/from-v1-to-v2.md

 If you wish to use the new available facades, please refer to [the documentation](../../docs/api/components.md).

+## Validation status helper removed

+The `validationStatus()` helper has been removed.

+Check if you use it in your project and update your code accordingly.

+## Configuration file restructured

+The configuration file has been restructured, you will have to [re-publish it](../../README.md#configuration).

+## Templates updated

+The view templates provided with this package have been updated.

+If you have published the views in order to make some customizations, you will have to [re-publish them](../../README.md#templates) and to redo your customizations.

 ## Multilingual

-The following components are now multilingual.
+The following components are now handling multilingual features.

 * [Input text](../../docs/api/components.md#input-text)
 * [Textarea](../../docs/api/components.md#textarea)

 ## New components

-New button components are available.
+Missing button components are now available.

 * [Submit](../../docs/api/components.md#submit)
 * [Button](../../docs/api/components.md#button)
 * [Button link](../../docs/api/components.md#button-link)

-## Configuration file

-The configuration file has been restructured, you will have to [republish it](../../README.md#configuration).

 ## See all changes